 So what are all these fats and what should we be doing about them?

 Here in New York City trans fats have been in the news since city health officials have tried to outlaw them in restaurants.
 The first thing to understand is that there are two types of trans fat.
 One is found naturally in very small amounts in animal products and one is made artificially.
 It is the latter one that we should be avoiding.
 Food manufacturers make these trans fats by adding hydrogen to oil so that it remains solid at room temperature.
 They don’t do this so that foods taste better and last longer on the shelves.
 Because these trans fats raise your LDL, which is your bad cholesterol, and lower your HDL, which is your good cholesterol, there isn’t much reason to eat them.
 Add to that the Harvard study that found that women* with ovulation-related fertility problems tended to eat more trans fats than fertile women* and you can see why at the Yinova Center we tell our patients to cut them out altogether.

-You can avoid trans fats if you cut out factory produced fried foods, baked goods and stick margarines.
-If you see the words hydrogenated or partially hydrogenated on a food label consider it a trans fat red flag.
+You can avoid trans fats if you cut out factory produced fried foods, baked goods, and margarine.
+If you see the words hydrogenated or partially hydrogenated on a food label consider it a trans-fat red flag.

-- Two thirds of the fat you eat should be either polyunsaturated or mono-unsaturated.
+- 2/3 of the fat you eat should be either polyunsaturated or monounsaturated.

 - Special attention should be paid to essential fatty acids and you should consider taking a supplement that contains omega 3 and omega 6 from a reputable company.

-- We should all lay off the trans fats…completely.
+- We should all lay off the trans fats.